 C

-It is valid if the rational numbers in the division problem are in lowest terms and the divisor is not zero.
+It is valid if the rational numbers in the multiplication problem are in lowest terms.

 Hint: